uea-teaching/web-based-programming/lectures/canvas.md

 A **callback** is a function passed as an argument to another function.

-The callback function is passed a _timestamp_.
+- The callback function is always passed a _timestamp_.

-The timestamp gives the number of _milliseconds_ since the page was loaded.
+- The timestamp gives the _milliseconds_ since the page was loaded.

 ::: notes
 The timestamp value therefore increases while the page remains loaded.
 :::

 ## Using a callback function {data-auto-animate="true"}

+You will write the callback function:

 ```{.js }
 function myCallBack(timestamp) {